Group G, Matchday 1, Match #16

 Specific Match Orders

-/ What if Egypt break through the initial counter-press?
+/ What if the opponent continually breaks the counter-press?

 Secret mastermind intent